 In Texas, M. seticauda was found in a few corn ears in 1944, but by 1950, fields that were not treated with DDT for corn earworm were severely infested with both M. seticauda and the silk fly Euxesta stigmatias (Diptera: Ulidiidae).
 Larvae of both E. stigmatias and M. seticauda were reported as being relatively unaffected by DDT spray residues, leading to the recommendation to treat adults (Walter and Wene 1951).

-In Florida, a Megaselia spp., possibly M. seticauda, has sporadically been found over the last 8 years in sweet and field corn ears that were not protected by insecticides and were grown during the late spring dry and summer rainy seasons.
-In early April 2016, ears of early-silking sweet corn in a variety trial at the UF/IFAS Everglades Research and Education Center in Belle Glade, FL, were heavily damaged by phorid larvae.
-The field had low silk fly populations and was treated only once when all ears had begun silking with an organophosphate insecticide.
+In Florida, Megaselia spp. flies, possibly M. seticauda, have been found since the late 2000s in sweet and field corn ears that were not protected by insecticides and were grown during the spring and summer.
 These phorid larvae feed on silks, cobs, and kernels as do silk flies, but phorid larvae develop faster and cause damage quicker than silk fly.
 When observed in a field immediately before silking, these phorids should be regarded as an economic concern, and this document was written with the intent of helping crop consultants identify this fly.
 The following information is based on our field and laboratory observations of live immature and adult stages of this fly species.
 There are very little data on the economics, population dynamics, seasonality, or insecticide susceptibility of corn-infesting Megaselia spp.
 More research is needed to improve our understanding of how this fly impacts Florida sweet corn production.

 Distinguishing Cob Fly from Similar Corn Ear Pests